Table of Contents (click to expand)

 There are various ways to develop this immunity, as will be explained below.

-A live attenuated vaccine is the route Edward Jenner’s cowpox vaccine followed.
-Attenuated live vaccines, as the name suggests, are live pathogens that have been weakened so they can no longer cause the disease, but still manage to stimulate the immune system.
-This stimulation leads immune cells to develop memory of the disease.
+Attenuated live vaccines, as the name suggests, are live pathogens that have been weakened so they can no longer cause the disease.
+These attenuated pathogens still stimulate the immune system which leads to an immune response.

 So far, live attenuated vaccines have been some of the most successful vaccines in history.
 These vaccines create the longest memory against a pathogen; in many cases, people only require one vaccination for it to provide nearly lifelong immunity against the disease.
 Vaccines against smallpox, measles, and chickenpox, just to name a few, have all used live attenuated vaccines.